akilarandil/HTON/README.md

 # HTON Data Structure

+HTON is built in two types of structures.

+1. A collection of name-value pairs.
+In many languages, this is recognized as object, dictionary, hash-table or an associative array.
+2. An ordered list of values.
+Just like many languages, this is identified as an array or list.

 There are few simple rules that is crucial for the construction of an HTON data structure

 1. An object is an unordered key-value pair which starts with **<** (open angle bracket) and ends with **>** (close angle brackets) separated by : (colon).